gam3less/batchgames/README.md

 # batchgames
-A small collection of batch games /n
-Some editted by Me
+A small collection of batch games - Some edditted by Me